Thomas Conroy has your back with a review of Survival Water Filter for your bug out.

 A good water filter can – quite literally – save your life.
 These water filters are available from a variety of retailers.

-Here Are The Top 5 Survival Water Filter
+Here Are The Top 5 Survival Water Filter you should own.

 5) Aqua Marine Personal Water Filter Purifier Straw